-Please note, students who live overseas and are unable to attend an interview/audition should submit a DVD or YouTube/Vimeo link in place of attending in person.
+Please note, students who live overseas and are unable to attend an interview/audition should submit a YouTube/Vimeo link in place of attending in person.
 The chosen piece needs to be prepared in advance, recorded and sent over to us electronically at least one week before your interview slot.

 Your audition piece can be emailed to email@example.com.
 A telephone or Skype interview will be conducted during your allocated slot.
 Please ensure that you email the contact details that will be used to carry out your interview to firstname.lastname@example.org along with your electronic portfolio.

 For further details of our international English entry requirements, please visit our international pages.

 This module map provides a list of the modules that make up your course.
 You can find more information about how your course is structured on our Academic Advice section.

 The modules available on this course are as follows:

 - Introduction to Scripted Production

 - Introduction to Film Theory